 Aruba dreams big with two more data centres planned

-Aruba’s global data centre network is undergoing an expansion that will add two more facilities and upgrades to the company’s hydroelectric and photovoltaic plants in Italy.
+Aruba's global data center network is undergoing an expansion that will add two more facilities and upgrades to the company's hydroelectric and photovoltaic plants in Italy.

-The largest of the company’s data centres, DC-A, spans more than 200,000 square metres, and was opened in 2017.
-Since then, Aruba has been steadily expanding the campus in an effort to launch its two new data centres, named DC-B and DC-C.
+The largest of the company's data centers, DC-A, spans more than 200,000 square metres, and was opened in 2017.
+Since then, Aruba has been steadily expanding the campus in an effort to launch its two new data centers, named DC-B and DC-C.

 DC-B is expected to deliver nine megawatts of power after it is completed in the first half of 2021, while DC-C will deliver eight megawatts of power by the first half of 2022.

-These two data centres will work alongside the existing DC-A centre, which currently has 10 data rooms and is almost at full capacity.
+These two data centers will work alongside the existing DC-A centre, which currently has 10 data rooms and is almost at full capacity.

-The two new data centres will also boost the surface area of the campus to 80,000 square metres, of which over 23,000 square metres is dedicated to data rooms.
+The two new data centers will also boost the surface area of the campus to 80,000 square metres, of which over 23,000 square metres is dedicated to data rooms.

-To support the new data centre development, Aruba is also increasing its investment in renewable energy supply.
+To support the new data center development, Aruba is also increasing its investment in renewable energy supply.

 DC-B and DC-C will be covered with new generation photovoltaic systems both on the walls and on the roofs of the facilities.

 The company also states that within the next three months, a new photovoltaic system will be completed on the roof of DC-A, which will be added to the system already in operation on the south wall.